China Enacts Strict New Online Privacy Legislation.

 A representative for the National People’s Congress told official news agency Xinhua earlier this week that the law intended to protect those who “feel strongly about personal data being exploited for user profiling and by recommendation algorithms, or the use of big data in setting [unfair]prices.”

-It will stop enterprises from charging varying fees for the same service depending on a customer’s shopping history, which is a widespread practice among Chinese online retailers.
+It will restrict businesses from charging varying pricing for the same service based on a customer’s previous purchases.

+According to China’s consumer protection agency, tens of thousands of people have complained about having to pay more for hailing a cab using an iPhone than a cheaper mobile phone model, or for tickets if they are classified as a business traveller.

-The rule is modeled after the European Union’s General Data Protection Regulation, which is one of the world’s harshest online privacy protection laws.
+The regulation is based on the General Data Protection Regulation of the European Union, which is one of the most stringent online privacy rules in the world.

 Kendra Schaefer, a partner with Beijing-based consulting firm Trivium China, said, “China’s new privacy regime is one of the harshest in the world.”
 “With this law, China is not really looking at the immediate term.”